boblou/personalWebsite2/notes.md

 cover_meta: Photo by [chuttersnap](https://unsplash.com/@chuttersnap)
 position: 300
 ---
-*Due to Columbia's server storage limits, it is only possible to host a few notes.
+*Due to Columbia's storage limits, it is only possible to host a few notes.
 I might scrap this page.*

 # Medicine
 - [Gastroenterology](http://columbia.edu/~rl2595/gi.html)